Quantum jump correlations in long-range dissipative spin systems via cluster and cumulant expansions: Conclusions

 Moreover, given the direct connection to quantum measurement, it would be interesting to study the connection between quantum jumps behavior and their full counting statistics with measurement-induced phase transitions~\cite{yamamoto2026_01,tirrito2023full}, which have played a central role in recent studies of monitored quantum many-body systems~\cite{Turkeshi2021,skinner2019measurement,li2019measurement,cao2019entanglement}.

-\textit{Acknowledgements} -- This work has been supported by the European Union (ERC, RAVE, Grant No. 101053159); AD acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101002955 — CONQUER); by the European Union -- NextGeneration EU within PRIN 2022, PNRR M4C2, Project TANQU 2022FLSPAJ [CUP B53D23005130006]; by the Provincia Autonoma di Trento;
+\textit{Acknowledgements} -- We thank Juan P. Garrahan and Igor Lesanovsky for useful feedback on the manuscript.
+This work has been supported by the European Union (ERC, RAVE, Grant No. 101053159); AD acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101002955 — CONQUER); by the European Union -- NextGeneration EU within PRIN 2022, PNRR M4C2, Project TANQU 2022FLSPAJ [CUP B53D23005130006]; by the Provincia Autonoma di Trento;